This is the road to my grandma’s house.

 It’s been almost fifty years since I’ve been back here.
 Back to this house.

-Her things are still here, but she is still gone.
+Her things are here, but she is still gone.

-When I was a child, the house was spotless.
-Now, there’s spots everywhere.
-Flies crawl over the things she left behind.
-The curtains she made hang in shreds across her prized picture window, even now it’s the perfect spot to watch the sunset spin its golden light across the living room.
+The house used to be spotless.
+Now, flies crawl over the things she left behind.
+The curtains she made hang in shreds across her prized picture window, installed by my uncle so she could watch the sun go down.
+Even now, it’s spinning its golden light across the living room.

-But somehow, the house itself still feels alive.
-Like it’s been sitting in silence all this time, quietly waiting for me to return.
-Waiting for me to throw another log in the cookstove fire and come for a visit to Grandma’s.
+It’s faint, but I can still feel her in this house, in the yard, and across the darkening landscape.
+Like she has been sitting here in silence all this time, quietly waiting for me to return.
+Waiting for me to throw another log onto the cookstove fire and come for a visit to grandma’s.

 Show Full